How to Successfully Grow Cucumbers in your Garden

 Growing your own cucumbers in the vegetable garden is a great way to enjoy fresh, crisp cucumbers right off the vine.
-Cucumbers are relatively easy to grow when they are grown in the right condition and a close eye is applied to them in the very beginning.
-Growing cucumbers is one of those vegetables that you have to get right from the very start because the flavor of the actual cucumbers changes with the care it receives and the space it is grown in.
+It isn’t very hard to grow Cucumbers when they are grown in the right conditions.
+But you have to give them plenty of attention in the very beginning.
+Growing cucumbers is one of those vegetables that you have to get right from the very start because the flavor of the actual cucumbers changes with the care it receives and space it is grown in.
 You’ll first want to make sure you have all the gardening tools you need.

 Use these tips to help you grow the tastiest cucumbers this growing season.

-Many first time gardeners keep their vegetables from being successful by not learning about the variety of cucumber they are growing and where it grows best.
+Many first-time gardeners keep their vegetables from being successful by not learning about the variety of cucumber they are growing and where it grows best.
 Most cucumbers grow in zones 4-12, so they are capable of long growing season growth well into the beginning of the fall.
 Make sure you don’t crowd them.
-Cucumbers like well fertilized soil and plenty of growing space, so a large plot that is filled with organic material at the start of the growing season is the perfect growing space.
+Cucumbers like well-fertilized soil and plenty of growing space.
+A large pot that is filled with organic material at the start of the growing season is the perfect growing space.

 Cucumbers are fast growers and they are capable of climbing, so you need to make sure that they have space.
 A sturdy vertical element for plants to climb up is essential.
-Twine can be used to secure vines to garden fences and poles.
+You can use twine to secure vines to garden fences and poles.

 Encouraging Fruit and Harvesting

-Every variety of cucumber reaches a different length, but on average cucumbers are ready to be harvested at four to six inches in length.
-When they are ready, you can use gardening shears to cut cucumbers off on the vine at a distance of about a quarter of an inch from where the cucumber is connected to the vine.
+Every variety of cucumber reaches a different length.
+On average cucumbers are ready for you to harvest at four to six inches in length.
+When they are ready, you can use gardening shears to cut cucumbers off the vine.
+They need to be cut at a distance of about a quarter of an inch from where the cucumber is connected to the vine.
 Clean cuts leave the plant healthy for the remaining cucumbers that still need nourishment.

 Ours are growing and we did start them from seed early on.
-We’ve got quite a few baby cucumbers that have already started to grow the plants are ready to climb up the vine.
+We’ve got quite a few baby cucumbers that have already started to grow!
+The plants are ready to climb up the vine and hopefully bloom soon.
 I can’t wait to get that first one.
 I just know it’ll taste really good!